Fergarram/research-vault/🗂 Cognitive Research/📁 Experiments/🔬 Experiment 001c - Genetic Algorithms on ECs.md

 ## Objective

-Use a genetic algorithm to find the neighboring rules that make [[🔬 Experiment 001a - Ego Cells]] correctly highlight markdown elements.
+Use a genetic algorithm to find the neighboring rules that make [[🔬 Experiment 001a - Parsing Markdown with Ego Cells]] correctly highlight markdown elements.

 ## Thoughts